-However, the computation aspect and network communication aspect are considered separately now, for services which have high demand of computation, 3rd party usually evaluate the end-to-end service, and provide communication requirements to 5GS, for example, if a VR service need 30ms end-to-end latency, 3rd party will tell 5GS to satisfy 10ms latency from UE to UPF, and they use the rest 20ms for transportation after N6, do the rendering and processing.
-From this example we can see that in this VR service 3rd party tell 5GS where is the target server so that 5GS can do the optimization within itself to satisfy 10ms, and the rest part is for the application itself to do the optimization in rendering, processing etc. So in this case, the coordination between this two parts is in a static way, cause network is told by the application on the target server, and neither of network nor the application has the global view of both network topology and service endpoint.
+However, the computation aspect and network communication aspect are considered separately now, for services which have high demand of computation, 3rd party usually evaluate the end-to-end service, and provide communication requirements to 5GS, for example, if a VR service need 30ms end-to-end latency, application will tell 5GS to satisfy 10ms latency from UE to UPF, and they use the rest 20ms for transportation after N6, do the rendering and processing.
+From this example we can see that in this VR service, the application tells 5GS which is the target server so that 5GS can do the optimization within itself to satisfy 10ms, and the rest part is for the application itself to do the optimization in rendering, processing etc. In this case, the coordination between this two parts is in a low-efficient way, because it takes some time to transfer some key information from the application on the target server to the network.
+As neither of network nor the application has the global view of both network topology and service endpoint, it will cause delay when service endpoints need to be updated, and also will cause the end-to-end path is not the best for user experience.
+So it’s better that some information on service endpoint could be exposed to 5GS, so that there’s global optimization of both network and service processing, which could help achieving balance among different dimensions, lower the cost of computing resource, memory resource and total processing time consumption.

 From another aspect, as we know about the energy consumption of data centres are really high.
-For an individual cloud service provider, to achieve better service experience to customer, and provide service with wider coverage and lower latency, it has to set up more data centres, which leads to higher economic cost and energy consumption.
+For an individual cloud service provider, to provide better service experience to customer with wider coverage and lower latency, it has to set up more data centres, which leads to higher economic cost and energy consumption.
 So it’s valuable if we can use the existing data centre more efficiently.
-However, now different cloud data centres and edge compute resources belong to different service providers, they are not intercommunicating with each other, there is no platform which can be aware of all these computation capabilities, it’s will be benefit if there’s a way that these computation capabilities could be exposed and complement each other.
-This could be a long time work, but the first step could be done within the operator possessed computation resources.
+However, now different cloud data centres and edge compute resources belong to different service providers, they are not intercommunicating with each other, and there is no platform which can be aware of all these computation capabilities, it’s will be beneficial if these computation capabilities could be exposed and complement each other.
+Considering this work is a complicate and difficult, it is proper to start with the computation resources controlled by operators.

+Based on the above reasons, it’s valuable for operators to have this kind of platform to provide joint optimization of network and computation resources.
+As operators have better deployment in edge, the whole picture of end-to-end path will be clear and easy to optimize from operator perspective.
+With the information about service endpoints or servers exposing to operators, the connection could change from "no business perception, pure network" to "perceived user business needs, and establishes an on-demand connection between data and computation services".

-So we introduce computing aware network, which provides the capability to be aware of computation capability within network (i.e. computation capability on the edge) and those computation capabilities belong to 3rd party, so that 5GS can consider both network topology and service endpoints to optimise network path, offload computing task to available computing resource.
+So we introduce computing aware network, which provides the capability to be aware of computation capability within network (e.g. computation capability on the edge), so that 5GS can consider both network topology and service endpoints to optimise network path, offload computing task to available computing resource.

 4 Objective